 Early Game: Look for Sir Finley.
 Drawing him early will drastically increase your chances of victory, so don’t hesitate to hard mulligan for him or a card that can draw him.
 Aside from this, it’s important to make sure you can actually stay in the game in the event that you don’t draw Finley early.
 For the moment, get your smaller minions down.
 Murgur Murgurgle and Shotbot are great early drops, and Hand of A'dal can help you trade extremely positively.
 You have all kinds of stall techniques too - Wave of Apathy and Lord Barov can reduce damage you take as well as give you better trading options.

 Pick your Hero Power upgrade wisely.
 Facing aggressive opponents, it’s probably ideal to stick to something defensive, unless you think you can outrace them.
 Against control, they probably have enough to outlast you, so go for a more aggressive Hero Power.
 This is very matchup-dependent, but this flexibility is great for the deck’s viability.

 Depending on your Hero Power, you might be on course for an early win, but if not then keep playing proactively, forcing your opponent to answer.
 Teron Gorefiend is a decent shout if you have Deathrattles on board like Bloodmage Thalnos or Loot Hoarder, as he'll trigger them and resummon the minions after he dies.

 Late Game: Getting into the late game?
 No problem.
 Sir Finley has a whole lot of ideas on lasting longer, including the Warrior and Druid upgraded Hero Powers.
-Dragonqueen Alexstrasza can give you an immediate threat on board as well, offering you three potentially large minions when your opponent threatens to stabilise.
+Dragonqueen Alexstrasza can give you an immediate threat on board as well, offering you some big Dragons costing only 1 mana.